thecoducer/investment-portfolio-tracker/README.md

 **Theme Toggle**: Click the theme button (🌙/☀️) to switch between dark and light modes

-**Privacy Mode**: Click the eye button (👁️) to blur sensitive financial data - perfect for screen sharing or presentations.
-Colors and animations are disabled in privacy mode.
+**Privacy Mode**: Click the eye button (👁️) to hide sensitive financial data—perfect for screen sharing or presentations.

 **Active SIPs**: View all your systematic investment plans with:
 - Fund name (displayed in uppercase)